Ultimate Shuffleboard Table Guide: 9 Mistakes to Avoid

 See this video in our shuffleboard table buying guide for information on the differences between factory-made shuffleboard tables and handcrafted tables.
 We will compare the three options you have when deciding how and where to spend your money.

-• B China Factory produced Shuffleboard Table
+• B International Factory produced Shuffleboard Table

 • Or a McClure Tables handcrafted Shuffleboard Table